galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 As we can appreciate in the plot, the known junctions tend to stabilize around 160.000, which indicates that the read sequencing depth is good enough for performing the alternative splicing analysis.

-After confirming that the saturation level is good enough, finally, we will check the output generated by the RSeQC junction annotation module (figure 8); it allows to distinguish between splice junctions (multiple reads show the same splicing event) and splice events (single read level).
-In addition, the detected junctions are divided in three exclusive categories: known splicing junctions, partial novel splicing junction (one of the splice site is novel) and new splicing junctions (figure 8).
+After confirming that the saturation level is good enough, finally, we will check the output generated by the RSeQC junction annotation module (fig. 8); it allows to distinguish between splice junctions (multiple reads show the same splicing event) and splice events (single read level).
+In addition, the detected junctions are divided in three exclusive categories: known splicing junctions, partial novel splicing junction (one of the splice site is novel) and new splicing junctions (fig. 9).

 ![Figure 09.A RSeQC junction annotation plot](../../images/differential_isoform/rseqc_junction_annotation_junctions_plot.png "RSeQC junction annotation.
 The detected junctions and events are divided in three exclusive categories: known splicing junctions (blue), partial novel splicing junction (one of the splice site is novel) (grey) and new splicing junctions (green).
 Splice events refer to the number of times a RNA-read is spliced (A).
 Splice junctions correspond to multiple splicing events spanning the same intron.")